muzishen/Pet-ReID-IMAG/README.md

 ## Acknowledgement
 A large portion of code is borrowed from [fast-reid](https://github.com/JDAI-CV/fast-reid), many thanks  :+1: to their wonderful work!

-Thanks to my teammate Zijun He for his great support :blush:!
+Thanks to my teammate Zijun Huang for his great support :blush:!